StefanoV00/Epidemiological_model_2020/README.md

 The countries dataset was used to update and store the epidemiological values of the anlysed countries.
 The other codes were used to analyse the data.

-By Stefano Veroni and José Antonio Guzmàn Funck
+By Stefano Veroni and José Antonio Guzmàn Funck.
 Supervisor: Kilian D Stenning